Everyone LOVES a good Before + After story, so I thought I’d highlight a curb appeal makeover project for one of my local clients.

 I loved the color palette on that sweet inspiration home and was trying to carry that feeling over to Christina’s house.

 Honestly, I wasn’t super excited about this color scheme but I wanted to give her a “safe” option in the event she didn’t want a somewhat bold color in a neighborhood full of beige or gray homes.

 But damn – look at those gorgeous black distressed pots. #iminloveandidontcarewhoknowsit

 Since Christina was going to be renting out her home, she didn’t want to make a huge investment in the curb appeal makeover which is understandable.

-The big ticket item was the professional paint job, which took up most of her budget.
-So she didn’t go overboard with the landscaping, pots for the porch, the faux-painted garage door, or a new front door.
+The big-ticket item was the professional paint job, which took up most of her budget.
+She didn’t go overboard with the landscaping (I love her minimalist approach!), pots for the porch, the faux-painted garage door, or a new front door.
 But I absolutely love how it all turned out!